Moniaar/pomtom/README.md

    ```

 ### Usage
 Once the app is running, you can start by setting a timer using the intuitive UI.
 Choose your desired duration and mode (countdown, stopwatch, etc.), and hit the start button.
 You can pause, resume, or reset the timer as needed.
-If enabled, notifications will alert you when the timer reaches zero.
+If enabled, the purple side will fill up again and alert you when the timer reaches zero.

 ### Screenshots